 Did you know...

-The Czech National Bank has decided to use the koruna exchange rate as an additional instrument for easing the monetary conditions.
+In November 2013, the Czech National Bank decided to use the koruna exchange rate as an additional instrument for easing the monetary conditions.

 - The exchange rate commitment: how the CNB keeps the exchange rate close to CZK 27 to the euro

 27 Nov 2015 CNB comments on the GDP figures